michaelkerr0576/rellygudfutos_v2/README.md

 UI library with all the components I will need.
 Each component used will be put into `src/components` folder where I can do any custom design and ensure the components are being used the same throughout the app.

-Each component will have a `className` to make it easier to customize from a parent component eg. `className="rgf_list"`. `rgf` prefix stands for the app name rellygudfutos.
+Each component will have a `className` to make it easier to customize from a parent component eg. `className="rgf-list"`. `rgf` prefix stands for the app name rellygudfutos.

 **Useful Links:**